kreshamx/WUFT/README.md

 # WUFT-Development
- WUFT is the application where requests are submitted for removing items from boxes (Demix Process)
+ WUFT is the application where requests are submitted for removing items from boxes (Demix Process) - update